Jilliann Matteucci, Development & Marketing Manager

 Nineveh Parker has had many careers, but one passion she has had since childhood is cats.
 After 10 years of working as a biochemist, followed by owning her own retail business, she is following her true passion as cat care and adoption coordinator.
 She has a beautiful daughter and 3 cats of her own, Bambo,Tito, and Shadow.

-Before joining the Clean Care Staff at Town Cats of Morgan Hill in December of 2017, Rylee Mae Garrett had been a volunteer with us since April of 2014.
+Before joining the staff at Town Cats of Morgan Hill in December of 2017, Rylee Mae Garrett had been a volunteer with us since April of 2014.
 She is currently attending West Valley College, and is majoring in Animal Science!
 In the future, her goal is to eventually attend veterinary school.
 Having grown up around many pets, she has always loved animals and had a passion for working with them.
 Currently, her and her fiancé have 5 cats together: Momma Baguette, and her kin: Biscuit (pictured), Sourdough, Croissant, and Sweetroll.
 They refer to them as “Baguette’s Bakerie”!
 In Rylee’s free time, she enjoys writing fantasy stories, playing some of her favorite video games, and playing badminton!
 She flaunts rainbow hair, so you can always pick her out of a crowd!

 Having been a pet parent for most of his life, Jose Parra loves working with animals, and he used to help out at our adoption fairs before joining the Clean Care staff at Town Cats!
 He has a passion for collecting and tinkering with technology, and he’s working towards earning his CompTIA A+ certification so that he can work in the IT industry to advise and educate others on how to fix both hardware and software issues.